wh1tew0lf/SQLBuilder/README.md

 `./vendor/bin/phpunit`

 ### For create documentation:
+Don't forget install graphViz
+`sudo apt-get install graphviz`
-`./vendor/bin/phpdoc -d ./src -t ./docs/`
+`./vendor/bin/phpdoc -p -d ./src -t ./docs/`

 ###To Do section
 * Table transfer class from MySQL to MSSQL and from MS to My
 * Transfer from CSV and from MS to MS or My to My

 ###Purposes
-1) Provide tools for automatic copy/move tables from one db/engine to another if there are no access to mysql/mysqldump
+1. Provide tools for automatic copy/move tables from one db/engine to another if there are no access to mysql/mysqldump
-2) If add CSVSource/CSVDestination then it can be used for import/export CSV and etc.
+2. If add CSVSource/CSVDestination then it can be used for import/export CSV and etc.